 - Click Send Push Notification in the NewCrop eRx interface.
 The prescriber receives a notification in the Authy App on their mobile device.
 Click Approve or Deny.

 - Click the Hardware Token radio button in the NewCropRx interface.
 Press the button on the hardware token, and enter the generated code into the Enter Code field.

 - Open the Authy App and enter the displayed code.

 - Click Sign & Transmit Rx.
-The prescription will be sent electronically to the selected pharmacy.
+The prescription is sent electronically to the selected pharmacy.

-The completed prescription will automatically copy to the patient's Medication List and Progress Notes in Open Dental after one of the following:
+The completed prescription is automatically copied to the patient's Medication List and Progress Notes in Open Dental after one of the following: